b65sol/gd-indexed-color-converter/example/README.md

 green and blue).

 There is an additional example(`png_example.php`) in the example folder.
-It calculates a color palette and then very slowly uses the same dithering algorithm.
-(However, it is currently VERY slow with a fair number of colors in the palette!)
+It calculates a color palette and then uses the same dithering algorithm.
+It's reasonably quick, so long as the color lookup cache hit rate is decent.

 ![Example Output](https://raw.githubusercontent.com/ccpalettes/gd-indexed-color-converter/gh-pages/storage/example_output.jpg)